Vegetarian Meals Under 30 Minutes (With Introduction to Ayurvedic Cooking)

 Ayurvedic Cooking

 The recipes on my blog all have an Ayurvedic influence, and are vegetarian, which includes dairy and eggs, or are vegan or plant-based.
 Ayurveda teaches us that what we eat and do in our life has a direct affect on our health.
 Since our body is governed by the same elements found in nature- space, air, fire water and earth, as described in Ayurveda, we must try to always do a little bit here and there to keep ourselves balanced as well.
 This is the brilliance of Ayurveda as it lays out for us precisely what will balance us and what will knock us off in terms of food and lifestyle.
-Ayu means life, and veda means science.
+Ayu means life, and veda means science, an ancient natural health system with universal and practical applications.
+The knowledge was cognized by sages of India who were in deep states of meditation.
+Gradually, modern science is proving what the ancients already knew.
+For example, ancient doctors understood that grains, legumes and vegetables are difficult to digest in humans and thereby need to be cooked.
+Modern science has discovered and named these substances, such as phytates, tannins, lectins, oxalates and other compounds which inhibit mineral absorption.
+Ayurveda has long understood that most diseases can be traced back to faulty digestion of food.
+Even though ancient doctors could not observe this finding on a microscopic level through the use of technology, they understood these facts nonetheless.

 Recipes here will have spices and herbs as they not only add flavour, but they all have qualities as recognized in Ayurveda that aid in helping digest and metabolize food.
 If you’re new to cooking with spices, start with these four spices always in stock to create a balanced Digestive Spice Mix.